 echo $storagelocation;

-This folder is always available: you can use it to store the settings of your application.
-You may customize the name of the storage folder in ExeOutput by going to the "Output -> Output Settings" page.
+This folder is always available and can be used to store your application’s settings.
+You can customize the name of this storage folder on the Output -> Output Settings page.

-PHP code: saving a file with fopen / fwrite¶
+PHP Code: Saving a File with fopen / fwrite #

 In compiled applications, you must pass absolute paths to the fopen PHP function.